National research programmes

 Contact Information Food

-The Swedish Research Council for Health, Working life and Welfare and the Swedish Research Council are responsible for the other four research programmes:
+The Swedish Research Council for Health, Working life and Welfare and the Swedish Research Council are responsible for the four other national research programmes: